suchokrates1/lista-obecnosci/README.md

 variables on the next start.
 The same form allows changing the admin login and password.

+## Participant lists

+Participant lists in the trainer and admin panels have an **Edytuj** button.
+Clicking it switches the list into edit mode so you can rename or remove existing entries and add new participants.
+Press **Zakończ edycję** to return to the normal view.
+When not editing, each participant row shows a progress bar with their attendance percentage and a counter of attended versus total sessions.

 ## Command-line usage

 ### purge-tokens